JulienBernard3383279/pico-rectangle/README.md

 ### Closing notes

-I intend to add Ultimate and P+/PM support shortly.
+I intend to add P+/PM support shortly.
 The v1.0 release will happen after that.
 Until then, the project is in beta and default configurations (mode pins, keyboard mappings, wired fight pad pro mappings) may change.
 Before I can do the full release, everything has to be tested thoroughly, so any help with testing is appreciated.
+Especially the Ultimate mode !

 ### Contact